strosu/learning-notes/books/Desiging Data Intensive Applications.md

 # Designing Data Intensive Applications

 My notes on Martin Kleppmann's book, with some personal additions on the topics he explores.
+The notes are by no mean exhausitve and skim over areas that I find obvious based on my experience, so YMMV.
+Images are taken from the book and from online talks by Martin Kleppmann.

 Contents
 ========